mslinn/html-form-scala/README.md

 The [Play Bootstrap](https://github.com/adrianhurt/play-bootstrap) widgets require Twitter Bootstrap, but otherwise its API is similar to the Play Framework form widget API.

+[http://www.lihaoyi.com/scalatags/](ScalaTags) is another library for generating HTML using Scala.

 This package produces output that closely resembles Play Bootstrap's output, but it uses many explicit parameters instead of following the Play Framework API.
 Widgets in the `views.html.htmlForm` package are HTML5 compatible,